Karthik-Git763/Personal-AI-Knowledge-Assistant/README.md

 The browser communicates with the Next.js application on port `8080`.
 API calls go through the `/api/v1` rewrite to FastAPI on port `3000`, where authentication, CSRF checks, email verification, and account ownership are enforced before any workspace data is touched.

-PostgreSQL stores users, sessions, notes, document metadata, chat history, graph links, full-text indexes, and pgvector embeddings.
+PostgreSQL stores users, sessions, notes, document metadata, chat history, graph links, full-text indexes, pgvector embeddings, encrypted Google refresh tokens, backup schedules, and operation history.
 Uploaded files live on the application filesystem.
+Google Drive snapshots are checksum-validated ZIP archives stored in the connected account's hidden application-data folder.
+Restore replaces the workspace from a verified snapshot, then rebuilds derived document text, chunks, summaries, and embeddings.
 Alembic runs before the backend starts so schema changes are versioned instead of inferred at runtime.
 Ollama is optional: Cognolith can run without local AI, while chat, semantic search, summaries, and embeddings become richer when the configured models are available.

 Key directories: